BoE says surprised that markets saw low chance of 2014 rate hike

 The MPC minutes said one explanation of the persistent weakness of wage growth could be that the economy has more slack in it than previously thought.

+Most members of the MPC continued to think that the amount of slack was equivalent to 1-1.5 percent of economic output, but said this estimate was uncertain.

-Carney has also previously noted that the economy faced headwinds from high indebtedness, a strong currency and weak export markets.
-Some analysts think markets have overestimated the chance of an early rate move.
+Carney has also previously noted that the economy faced headwinds from high indebtedness, a strong currency and weak export markets, and some analysts think markets have overestimated the chance of an early rate move.